The Vapour Permeability of Optoelectronics, OLEDs and LCD Screens

-Results are typically accurate in the Parts Per Million (PPM) range (PPB in some cases and can be produced for several vapour depositions, material samples, screens or enclosures all at the same time.
+Results are typically accurate in the Parts Per Million (PPM) range - Parts Per Billion (PPB) in some cases and can be produced for several vapour depositions, material samples, screens or enclosures all at the same time.
 It can also measure them under a wide range of environmental conditions.

 Click here for a press release on protecting OLEDs and flexible screens from the damaging caused by O2 & H20 vapour diffusion

 Click here for a press release on LCD screens